Honolulu Police Department: Duty weapons

 The standard issue firearm for Honolulu Police officers is the Glock 17.
 Prior to 2014, officers were issued the Smith & Wesson Model 5906 but have since been phased out due to the age of the pistol and limited availability of parts.
 Officers carry their issued sidearm, the Glock 17 and can check out AR-15 rifles and less lethal shotguns from the armory while on their tour of duty.
+Officers assigned to the SSD use the Glock Model 21 Gen 4 .45 ACP handgun, with the exception of SSD personnel assigned to parks.
 Officers can purchase supplemental weapons from an approved list and utilize them (as backup weapons or off-duty carry), AR-15 rifles, and shotguns.
 Officers must qualify with these supplemental weapons to carry or use them.

 Approved long guns are the Colt AR-15 rifle, Remington 870 or Benelli M1 (Super 90) shotgun.
 Although most Officers carry their own personal long guns while on duty, respective stations throughout the island have a small arsenal of AR-15 rifles and less than lethal shotguns in the event they are needed.